NotQuiteApex/Docker-OpenFortressServer/README.md

 # Simple Guide - Setting up and deploying a simple server
 0. First off, you'll want to [install Docker](https://docs.docker.com/engine/install/), this tutorial assumes you will be using Docker on some flavor of Linux, and know some basic stuff about Linux.
 0. Next, you'll want to clone/download this repo, cd into the cloned repo and run `docker compose up` to run the server attached to your terminal.
 0. The server will start up, first updating TF2 and the SDK, then Open Fortress, and then properly start the server.
 You will see a message about root access, this is safe to ignore.
+You may also see a message about no map being specified, this is safe to ignore if a map is selected in autoexec.cfg (which there is by default, dm_2fort).
 0. The output may appear frozen after a bit, at that point the server has likely started and you can connect; due to the way Source engine outputs console info the output in Docker may not update with what is happening with the server.
 0. Send a keyboard interrupt to stop the server.